someinfo/someinfo.github.io/_posts/2023-03-2-TekReckoning.md

       <pre><code>   2022-11-05 00:48:49	TekDek	YOOO
       2022-11-05 00:48:51	TekDek	NATION</code></pre>

       ❗ <strong>Remarks:</strong> (1) Clearly asking for money and we've seen people get muted for less.
-Either way, clearly not an innocent dude; (2) No warnings issued to me by TekDek, whether he was around to witness the rain or not.
+Either way, clearly not an innocent dude; (2) No warnings issued to me by TekDek, whether he was around to witness the rain or not.<br><br>
     </details>

 11. <details><summary><code>2022-11-06 18:51:03	wantingsomeinfofirst	!RAlNON @ALEX123456789000 600</code></summary><br>